2023 British Virgin Islands general election

-The 2023 British Virgin Islands general election is a general election due to be held in the British Virgin Islands on 24 April 2023.
+General elections were held in the British Virgin Islands on 24 April 2023.
+The governing Virgin Islands Party (VIP) remained the largest party in the House of Assembly but lost its majority resulting in a hung parliament.

-Although there had been a delay in announcing the date of the election, campaigning had started some weeks before the date of the election had been announced.
-After the House of Assembly was dissolved for the election on 10 March 2023 there was then a short delay before the election date was confirmed.
+The VIP won six seats, with the Progressive Virgin Islands Movement (PVIM) and the National Democratic Party (NDP) each winning three seats, and Progressives United (PU) winning a single seat.
+There followed a period of intense discussions between the party to either prise away members or to try and form a coalition between parties.
+In the end former first lady Lorna Smith agreed that she would join the VIP as a single person in coalition to give them a working majority and keep them in power.

 Background

 The House of Assembly normally sits in four-year terms.
 The Governor must dissolve the House within four years of the date when the House first meets after a general election unless it has been dissolved sooner.
 Once the House is dissolved a general election must be held after at least 21 days, but not more than two months after the dissolution of the House.

 The elections are the first since the 2021 Commission of Inquiry which recommended the suspension of the Territory's constitution after finding that "[a]lmost everywhere, the principles of good governance, such as openness, transparency and even the rule of law, are ignored".
 Ultimately the UK government did not act upon that recommendation.
-In response to the report the Territory formed a "unity government" including members of the opposition NDP and PVIM in Cabinet.
+In response to the report the Territory formed a "unity government" including members of the opposition National Democratic Party (NDP) and Progressive Virgin Islands Movement (PVIM) in the Cabinet.

-The elections also follow the arrest of the country's Premier Andrew Fahie, in Miami on charges relating to drug smuggling.
-Fahie was removed as Premier, representative of the First District, and eader of his political party.
+The elections followed the arrest of the country's Premier Andrew Fahie, in Miami on charges relating to drug smuggling.
+Fahie was removed as Premier, representative of the First District, and leader of his political party.
 Natalio Wheatley succeeded him as Premier and party leader.

 Electoral system

 The House of Assembly has a total of 15 members, 13 of whom are members elected by the public to serve a four-year term, plus two ex-officio non-voting members: the Attorney General and the Speaker of the House.
 Of the 13 elected members, nine are elected via first-past-the-post voting to represent territorial district seats, and four are elected on a territory-wide "at-large" basis via plurality block voting.

+Although there was a delay in announcing the date of the elections, campaigning began some weeks before the it was announced.
+After the House of Assembly was dissolved for the election on 10 March 2023 there was then a short delay before the election date was confirmed.

 Parties and candidates

 Virgin Islands Party

-The incumbent Virgin Islands Party (VIP) was led by Andrew Fahie in the previous general election, but following his arrest on charges of drug smuggling offences, leadership of the party passed to Natalio Wheatley.
-The party was the first to confirm a full slate of candidates.
+The incumbent Virgin Islands Party (VIP) was led by Fahie in the previous general election, but following his arrest on charges of drug smuggling offences, leadership of the party passed to Wheatley.
+The party was the only political party to contest every single seat.